rappegroup/opium-docs/docs/source/usage.rst

      - Generate a report file

-Keyblocks
+.. _parameter:
+Parameter File
 ==============================

-Keyblocks are how OPIUM parameter files are structured.
+OPIUM parameter files are structured using keyblocks that are parsed by the `FlexiLib <https://spinor.sourceforge.net/FlexiLib/index.html>`_ library.

 [Atom]